ruby-hyperloop/todo-tutorial/README.md

 ```
 *Note: If a component or tag block returns a string it is automatically wrapped in a SPAN, to insert a string in the middle you have to wrap it a SPAN like we did above.*

 I hope you are starting to see a pattern here.
-HyperReact components determine what to display based on the `state` of some objects.
-External events, such as mouse clicks, the arrival of new data from the server, and even timers, update the `state`.
+HyperReact components determine what to display based on the `state` of some
+objects.
+External events, such as mouse clicks, the arrival of new data from the server, and even timers update the `state`.
 HyperReact recomputes whatever portion of the display depends on the `state` so that the display is always in sync with the `state`.
 In our case the objects are the Todo model and its associated records, which has a number of associated internal `states`.

 By the way, you don't have to use models to have states.
 We will see later that states can be as simple as boolean instance variables.

 ### Chapter 6: Routing

-Now that Todos can be *completed* or *active*, we would like our user to be able display either "all" Todos, only "completed" Todos, or "active" (or incomplete) Todos.
+Now that Todos can be *completed* or *active*, we would like our user to be able display either "all" Todos,
+only "completed" Todos, or "active" (or incomplete) Todos.
 We want our URL to reflect which filter is currently being displayed.
-So `/all` will display all todos, `/completed` will display the completed Todos, and of course `/active` will display only active (or incomplete) Todos.
+So `/all` will display all todos, `/completed` will display the completed Todos, and of course `/active` will display only active
+(or incomplete) Todos.
+We would also like the root url `/` to be treated as `/all`

 To achieve this we first need to be able to *scope* (or filter) the Todo Model.
 So let's edit the Todo model file so it looks like this: